tberg12/ocular/README.md

-###CodeSwitchLMTrainMain
+### CodeSwitchLMTrainMain

 * `-lmPath`: Output Language Model file path.
 Required.

 * `-textPaths`: Path to the text files for training the LM.
 (For multiple paths for multilingual (code-switching) support, give multiple comma-separated files with language names: `english->lms/english.lmser,spanish->lms/spanish.lmser,french->lms/french.lmser`.
 If spaces are used, be sure to wrap the whole string with "quotes".
+For each entry, the entire directory will be recursively searched for any files that do not start with `.`.
 Required.

 * `-languagePriors`: Prior probability of each language; ignore for uniform priors.
 Give multiple comma-separated language, prior pairs: `english->0.7,spanish->0.2,french->0.1`.
 If spaces are used, be sure to wrap the whole string with "quotes".